-Our Community Investment Programme of Large Grants for 2017/18 is now open.
-Organisations can apply for between £5,001 and £100,000; the total to be awarded within the year is in the region of £525,000 (divided between investment rounds).
+Organisations can apply for between £5,001 and £100,000; the total to be awarded within the year is in the region of £650,000 (divided between investment rounds).
 We are normally heavily oversubscribed.
 Over the last two years the average grant size has been £43,574.

-Through our Community Investment Programme we prefer to fund creative, exciting activities and projects which are driven by:
+Round 1 of our Community Investment Programme preferred to fund creative, exciting activities and projects of one year or more driven by: